-If the memory-latency trends shown in Figure 15.5 continue, then memory latency

-Figure 15.5: Instructions per Local Memory Reference for Sequent Computers will continue to grow relative to instructionexecution overhead.
-Systems such as Linux that have significant use of RCU will find additional use of RCU to be profitable, as shown in Figure 15.6 As can be seen in this figure, if RCU is heavily used, increasing memory-latency ratios give RCU an increasing advantage over other synchronization mechanisms.
-In contrast, systems with minor use of RCU will require increasingly high degrees of read intensity for use of RCU to pay off, as shown in Figure 15.7.
+If the memory-latency trends shown in Figure 14.5 continue, then memory latency will continue to grow relative to instructionexecution overhead.
+Systems such as Linux that have significant use of RCU will find additional use of RCU to be profitable, as shown in Figure 14.6 As can be seen in this figure, if RCU is heavily used, increasing memory-latency ratios give RCU an increasing advantage over other synchronization mechanisms.
+In contrast, systems with minor use of RCU will require increasingly high degrees of read intensity for use of RCU to pay off, as shown in Figure 14.7.
 As can be seen in this figure, if RCU is lightly used, increasing memory-latency ratios put RCU at an increasing disadvantage compared to other synchronization mechanisms.
 Since Linux has been observed with over 1,600 callbacks per grace period under heavy load [SM04], it seems safe to say that Linux falls into the former category.

-Figure 15.6: Breakevens vs. r, λ Large, Four CPUs
+Figure 14.6: Breakevens vs. r, λ Large, Four CPUs

-Figure 15.7: Breakevens vs. r, λ Small, Four CPUs
+Figure 14.7: Breakevens vs. r, λ Small, Four CPUs